Eurovision Young Musicians 2022: Participants and results

 For a country to be eligible for potential participation in the Eurovision Young Musicians, it must be an active member of the European Broadcasting Union (EBU).
 Nine countries participated in the competition, the lowest number since 1984.
 Of the participants, Austria and France returned after being absent the previous edition, while 11 nations that had participated in the last edition did not return this year.
 Non-returning countries included Albania, Estonia, Greece, Hungary, Israel, Malta, Russia, San Marino, Slovenia, Spain and United Kingdom.
 The winner of the event was the Czech Republic with Daniel Matejča's violin performance of the 3rd and 4th mvt from Violin Concerto No. 1 by D. Shostakovich.

 Broadcasting

-The following countries, listed in order of broadcasting dates, confirmed that they would broadcast the contest along with the dates of broadcasting schedules.
+All participating broadcasters may choose to have on-site or remote commentators providing insight and voting information to their local audience.
+Some broadcasters aired the show "as live" on 23 July 2022 at 21:00 CEST, with others moving the broadcast to other time slots or other dates.